EconomyLens.com

 Canadian Prime Minister Mark Carney. ©AFP

-Toronto (Canada) (AFP) – Canadian Prime Minister Mark Carney signed an agreement Thursday with the western energy-producing Alberta province to advance a new oil pipeline, a divisive move raising concern about Ottawa’s commitment to confronting climate change.
-The memorandum of understanding charts a plan for a pipeline going from Alberta to Canada’s Pacific coast, specifically to boost oil exports to Asia — in line with Carney’s goal of expanding overseas trade to offset the damage of US President Donald Trump’s trade war.
+Toronto (Canada) (AFP) – Canadian Prime Minister Mark Carney signed an agreement Thursday with the western energy-producing province of Alberta to advance a new oil pipeline, a divisive move raising concern about Ottawa’s commitment to confronting climate change.
+The memorandum of understanding charts a plan for a pipeline going from Alberta to Canada’s Pacific coast, specifically to boost oil exports to Asia — in line with Carney’s goal of expanding overseas trade to offset damage from US President Donald Trump’s trade war.

 Related